It seems that the confusion many people place between niche sites and authority sites can be characterized as whether they want to go big or small.

 Utilize Multiple Channels With Minimal Costs

 One of the main differences between a niche site and an authority site are social accounts and email lists.
-Niche sites generally don’t collect emails or post on social, until very late.
-This is usually due to cost and the dependency on SEO traffic.
+Niche sites generally don't collect emails or post on social, but authority sites do.

-Here are 3 ways to do just that.
-Both for inbound and outbound marketing.
+Here are 3 ways to spread your content through social media and email.
+Both inbound and outbound.

 1. Use an IFTTT recipe to automatically post your new blog posts to your social accounts.
 If you're interested in knowing more about this topic, let us know in the comments.

 2. You can start collecting email addresses via MailChimp for free.
-They’re free plan of 2000 email subscribers also includes marketing automation too.
+They're free plan of 2000 email subscribers also includes marketing automation too now.
 Which is quite the deal.

 3. Use Data-Miner.io for free and scrape web addresses from Google.
 Then plug them into Hunter.io, FindThatLead, or any other email grabber to get a bunch of email addresses for outreach.

-It really doesn’t matter which hat you wear.
-These tactics are formulated in a white hat manner, but your site can sure-as-hell use PBNs.
+It really doesn't matter which hat you wear.
+These tactics are formulated in a white hat manner, but the site can sure-as-hell use PBNs too.
 In fact, PBN links are the fastest way to see results.
-Although, with all that ROI comes higher risk as well.
-There’s always a risk-reward factor we have to put in place, especially since everyone’s tolerance is different.
+But with all that speed comes higher risk as well.
+Just like anything, there's a risk reward factor that only you can judge for yourself as everyone has different risk tolerances.

-Hopefully, these few tips can help you standardize a few of your internal processes and give you some guidance in staying as nimble as possible, while setting yourself up for growth.
+Hopefully, these few tips can help you standardize a few of your internal processes and give you some guidance in staying nimble as a niche site, while still building up your perceived authority online.